Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving: Experiments

 \subsection{Experimental Settings}

 \textbf{Implementation Details.} We employ two specialist vision-language models: DriveMM~\cite{huang2024drivemmallinonelargemultimodal} and DriveLMM-o1~\cite{ishaq2025drivelmmo1stepbystepreasoningdataset} in two large autonomous driving benchmarks to evaluate our method's performance under various autonomous driving tasks.
-Specifically, DriveMM employs LLaVA-OneVision-7B~\cite{li2024llavaonevisioneasyvisualtask} and fine-tunes it across different autonomous driving datasets, including DriveLM, to achieve specialist performance.
-DriveLMM-o1 employs an InternVL2.5-8B~\cite{chen2024internvlscalingvisionfoundation} model fine-tuned in the DriveLMM-o1 dataset, enhancing its step-by-step reasoning in driving scenarios.
+Specifically, DriveMM employs LLaVA-OneVision-7B~\cite{li2024llava} and fine-tunes it across different vision understanding and autonomous driving datasets, including DriveLM, to achieve specialist performance.
+DriveLMM-o1 employs an InternVL2.5-8B~\cite{chen2024internvl} model fine-tuned in the DriveLMM-o1 dataset, enhancing its step-by-step reasoning capability in driving scenarios.

 \textbf{Benchmark Details.} We use two open-source autonomous driving VQA benchmarks: DriveLM and DriveLMM-o1.
 DriveLM is annotated on the NuScenes~\cite{caesar2020nuscenesmultimodaldatasetautonomous} dataset, including QA pairs annotated by specialist human drivers with multi-view inputs.
 DriveLMM-o1 is also annotated on NuScenes, incorporating multi-view images into a step-by-step reasoning task to comprehensively evaluate quantitative decision-making capabilities in autonomous driving.
 We follow the common metrics in each benchmark for fair comparison: (1) DriveLM implements four evaluation metrics: accuracy, GPT score, language-based evaluation, and match score.
 (2) DriveLMM-o1 adopts five reasoning evaluation metrics: Risk Assessment Accuracy, Traffic Rule Adherence, Scene Awareness and Object Understanding, Relevance, and Missing Details.
-For more details on experiment settings, please refer to Appendix A.
+Furthermore, to underscore our method's scalability and effectiveness beyond multi-view scenarios, we also provide a comprehensive validation, report its performance on conventional VLM and video-based AD benchmarks.
+For more details on experiment settings, please refer to Suppl.~\ref{app:experiment_settings}.

 \textbf{Comparison Methods.} We select several recent representative methods of training-free token pruning as comparison baselines, including FastV~\cite{chen2024imageworth12tokens}, DART~\cite{wen2025stop}, SparseVLM~\cite{zhang2025sparsevlmvisualtokensparsification}, and PACT~\cite{dhouib2025pactpruningclusteringbasedtoken}.
 For fair comparison, we evaluate and compare the performance of our method under two popular pruning ratio settings, where on average 75\% and 90\% of total visual tokens are pruned.